clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Host Interop

 - Member access
     - All types in Clojerl have an implementation module with the same name as the type.
 "Member access" is translated to a function call to the specified function in the type's module where the first argument is the value.
 - Type Hinting
     - There are no primitive types in Erlang so there is no use for `int`, `ints`, etc.
     - Type hints are used to resolve the target's type at compile-time and avoid having to figure out at run-time.
-- Simple XML support is currently not implemented.
 - Calling Clojerl from Erlang
     - Since Clojerl namespaces are Erlang modules, calling a function from the `clojure.core` module is as simple as:

       ```
       'clojure.core':inc(1).
       %%= 2
       ```

 ## Ahead-of-time Compilation and Class Generation